 Our graduate students work closely with leading experts in their field and conduct research in Maine’s North Woods, in state-of-the-art laboratories, or at a number of locations around the world.
 Nearly all of our graduate students are financially supported with graduate assistantships and paid tuition.
-The School of Forest Resources offers the following graduate degrees:
+The School of Forest Resources offers the several graduate degrees.

 Students may choose from a wide range of specialties, including: